orbitdb-archive/orbit-db-http-api/README.md

 ### POST /db/:dbname

-Creates a new database and returns information about the newly created database.
+Creates a new database and returns information about the newly created database or opens an existing database with the same name.

 Returns information about the database as a JSON object.